rowland007/Cyber-Playbook/docs/glossary.md

 ## S

 - **Scope Creep** - The continual enhancement of the requirements of a project as the system is being constructed (PC Magazine, 2019).
+- **Sector** The smallest unit that can be accessed on media.
 - **Secure Network Design** - The development of system protection to control access to data in or on a network.
 - **Security Architectures** - An umbrella term for the protection of electronic data and networks.
 In the IT world, security comprises authorization (who has access), authentication (whether this is the authorized user), encryption (scrambling data for privacy), and malware protection (avoiding destructive infiltration), as well as backup and disaster recovery (assurance against failure) (PC Magazine, 2019).
+- **Security Event Management Software** - Software that imports security event information from multiple data sources, normalizes the data, and correlates events among the data sources.
 - **Session Hijacking** - Seizing unauthorized control of a computer or communications session in order to steal data or compromise the system in some manner (PC Magazine, 2018).
 - **Session Interruption** - Stopping the current process where irregularities have been detected.
 This is a form of intrusion detection that stops rogue processes from getting out of control.
 - **Signature Detection** - The identification of a threat based on the pattern or content of its creation.
 Signatures are also identified by previous incidents that involved the process.
+- **Slack Space** - The unused space in a file allocation block or memory page that may hold residual data.
 - **Sniffing** - This allows individuals to capture data as it is transmitted over a network.
 This technique is used by network professionals to diagnose network issues, and by malicious users to capture unencrypted data, like passwords and usernames (PC Magazine, 2018).
 - **SNMP Trap** - Using the network management protocol to trap data on the network.
 This can be used to isolate bad traffic so it can be handled.
 - **Specification-Based Detection** - Identification of a threat based on a set of rules that were violated.
 This process is very specific and is used in companies that are looking for compliance issues and compliance regulations.